Skip to content

 uv run worldforge-demo-lerobot

 Runtime pytest profiles are opt-in.
-Mark live provider tests with the smallest truthful set of markers, for example @pytest.mark.live, @pytest.mark.network, @pytest.mark.credentialed, @pytest.mark.gpu, @pytest.mark.robotics, and @pytest.mark.provider_profile("runway").
+Mark live provider tests with the smallest truthful set of markers, for example @pytest.mark.live, @pytest.mark.network, @pytest.mark.credentialed, @pytest.mark.gpu, @pytest.mark.robotics, and @pytest.mark.provider_profile("leworldmodel").
 Default uv run pytest skips marked tests before they can reach live endpoints, GPUs, robot stacks, credentials, or downloaded checkpoints.

 Prepared-host provider profiles: